 -

 A researcher from a non-EU country holds a residence permit for a stay in Ireland.
-He wants to travel to another EU-country short-term in order to attend a conference.
+She wants to travel to another EU-country short-term in order to attend a conference.
 Which residence law regulations apply?
 Would the case be different if the residence permit had been issued by France?

 -

-In May, a German university intends to employ a researcher of Russian nationality, who is currently resident in Italy, for a period of three to four years.
+In May, a German university intends to employ a researcher of South African nationality, who is currently resident in Italy, for a period of three to four years.
 However, as she will be sent, or rather, delegated to a research centre in Switzerland for the duration of her contract, she will not actually need to come to the German university.
 She will be resident in Switzerland.
 This raises some legal issues for us in respect of social security, tax and residence.
 In which state is she registered for tax and social security purposes?
 In which country does she acquire pension rights?
 How and where should she contribute towards her healthcare insurance?
 Does she actually need a German residence permit?

 As a foreign national, you only need a work and residence permit for the country in which you reside in order to fulfil the obligations of your employment contract.
 The location of the employer's headquarters is irrelevant here.
 The researcher therefore only requires a residence permit for Switzerland and not for Germany.
 She is registered for tax, social security and healthcare insurance purposes in the country in which she carries out her employment, therefore in Switzerland.
 There is no requirement for her to be registered in Germany for tax or social security purposes.
 The German university should therefore pay her salary without deducting income tax.